Approximate membership query filter: Lookup

 A false positive is a lookup of an element that is not part of the set, but where the lookup returns true.
 The probability of this happening is the false positive rate $\epsilon$.
 False negatives (the lookup returns false although the element is part of the set) are not allowed for AMQ filters.

 Insertion

 After an element is inserted the lookup for this element must return true.
 Dynamic AMQ filters support inserting elements one at a time without rebuilding the data structure.
 Other AMQ filters have to be rebuilt after each insertion.
 Those are called static AMQ filters.

 False positive rate vs. space

 There is a tradeoff between storage size and the false positive rate $\epsilon$.
 Increasing the storage space reduces the false positive rate.
-The theoretical lower bound is $log_2 (1/\epsilon)$ bits for each element.
+The theoretical lower bound is $\log_2 (1/\epsilon)$ bits for each element.
 Dynamic AMQ filters cannot reach this lower bound.
 They need at least $n \log_2 (1/\epsilon)(1+ o(1))$ bits for $n$ insertions.
 Different AMQ filters have different ranges of false positive rates and space requirements.
 Choosing the best AMQ filter depends on the application.

+Theoretical Results and Problem History

+AMQ filters were first introduced in 1970 by Bloom, who introduced the Bloom filter and proved that it use space $\approx 1.44 n \log_2 \epsilon^{-1}$ bits of space.
+In 1978, Carter proved that the optimal space for a static filter is between $n \log_2 \epsilon^{-1}$ and $n \log_2 \epsilon^{-1} + o(n)$ bits, and introduced the algorithmic technique of building a filter by storing a collection of fingerprints (hashes of the keys) in a compact or succinct hash table.
+Such filters are sometimes referred to as fingerprint filters, and include modern practical constructions such as quotient filters and the cuckoo filters.